Business Analysis Techniques – For New BAs

 Brainstorming

-Brainstormimg is more appropriate when coming up with new ideas, new processes or new functionalities.
-Brainstorming can be a one man event but obviously you can get more ideas the more people who participate.
+Brainstorming is more appropriate when coming up with new ideas, new processes or new functionalities.
+Brainstorming can be a one person activity but obviously you can get more ideas the more people who participate.
 If you do run a brainstorming session with a group, make sure it has people who can add value and make sure to stay on topic.

 Business Modelling